The 3 Best Stretches for Cricket

 Most Common Cricket Injuries

-The three elements that make up the game of cricket, (batting, bowling and fielding), each carry associated risk of injury.
-Injuries may be either of an acute or chronic nature, the latter resulting from overuse.
-The repetitive nature of the game combined with long periods of play on the field produce a wide range of injuries, which may involve nearly any part of the body
+Cricket injuries may be either acute or chronic, the latter resulting from overuse, and the three elements that make up the game of cricket, (batting, bowling and fielding), each carry associated risk of injury.
+The repetitive nature of the game combined with long periods of play on the field produce a wide range of injuries, which may involve nearly any part of the body.
+Common cricket injuries include:

 Injury Prevention Strategies

-Additionally, the following steps should be taken to protect athletes from common cricket injuries:
+Additionally, the following steps should be taken to protect cricket players from common injuries:

 - Attention to field conditions is critical.
 Wet, uneven or obstructed playing surfaces pose considerable risk of injury.